1010nishant/100-days-of-python/day02-module_pip/README.md

 ```

-Similarly we can install other modules and look into their documentations for usage instructions.\
+Similarly we can install other modules and look into their documentations for usage instructions.

-We will find ourselved doing this often in the later part of this course
+## what is REPL?
+Once we have installed Python 3, we can do some minimal interaction with Python to assure ourselves that things are working.
+In the long run, we'll use a number of other tools to create Python programs.
+To start out, we'll interact directly on the command line.

+Python's Read-Evaluate-Print Loop (REPL) is the foundation for Python programming.
+More sophisticated things—such as writing application scripts or web servers—are essentially the same as interaction with the REPL: the Python program reads statements from our application script file or web server script file and evaluates those statements.

+This fundamental rule is one of the very appealing features of Python.
+We can write sophisticated scripts, or we can interact with the language in the REPL; the language is the same.